 F-1 international students are required to take most of their classes in a traditional classroom setting.
 Only 3 online credits hours per semester or term will be counted towards full-time enrollment.
 Students who are taking overload courses may take more than 3 credits hours of online classes.
-If a student only needs one course to complete his or her degree program, that course cannot be taken online.
+If a student only needs one course to complete their degree program, that course cannot be taken online from within the United States.

-For more information, please contact the Intercultural Office:
+For more information, please contact the Office of International Student Programs:

-Visit our website at: www.messiah.edu/intercultural
+Visit our website: www.messiah.edu/info/20701/international student programs